Integralist/integralist.co.uk/content/posts/profiling-go.md

 $ go tool trace app.trace
 ```

+> [!NOTE]
-> Note: you can also generate a pprof compatible file from a trace by using the `-pprof` flag (if you decided you wanted to dynamically inspect the data that way).
+> you can also generate a pprof compatible file from a trace by using the `-pprof` flag (if you decided you wanted to dynamically inspect the data that way).
 See the [go documentation](https://golang.org/cmd/trace/) for more details.

 Here’s the output from running `go tool trace app.trace`: